jhsu79/lesson-summary-generator/README.md

         b.
 Python dotenv
 6. Ensure that all other dependencies are present.
 7. Touch a dotenv file.
-        1. Enter the local django SECRET_KEY.
+        1. Enter the local Django SECRET_KEY.
         1. Enter your OPEN_AI_KEY.
 If you do not have one, you will need to sign up for one and provide a credit card.
 8. Create a superuser in the terminal.
 9. In the terminal, type ``python3 manage.py runserver``.